Friday, May 16, 2025

 Users do not lack intent by asking questions, rather the context that restricts the information provided for the models will not necessarily aid in providing lofty restrictions.

-c) To Improve the Model’s Understanding and Response Quality
+c) To Improve the Model’s Understanding and Response Quality (Correct Answer)

 c) This is correct because, considering multiple expected intents from different context, it greatly aids towards secondary quality, and relevance of answers instead of aiming towards user context blurring their intent towards a more robotic response.
 These frameworks guide the model on what the task will be, audience and depth required.